Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Proposed Framework

 where $C_{new}$ is the cost produced by IR2Score for the newly tested recipe, $C_{present}$ represents the cost of the present state recipe, and $T$ is the temperature setting.

 This strategy is dependent on the temperature setting $T$ for the simulated annealing process, where a high temperature indicates a solution very much in flux (early simulated annealing steps), allowing for poor results to be accepted as a means of hill-climbing to allow for a broader search space exploration.
 Over time, we decrease the temperature, which causes the simulated annealing process to accept fewer and fewer poorer solutions, and eventually only accept better solutions.
 As a result, the simulated annealing process effectively searches the solution space quickly and refines its output as the temperature is lowered.
 At the end of the annealing process, the Protean compiler converges on an optimized solution for each partition, where each partition may have a different recipe applied to it.
-The flow then combines the optimized partitions in the linker stage for the final optimization step (if LTO is used) and binary generation.
+The flow then combines the optimized partitions in the linker stage for the final optimization step (if LTO is used) and binary generation. \taco{When LTO is disabled, Protean allows for a native linking procedure in which the generated modules are native machine code (.o files) as opposed to LLVM bitcode, no other optimization is applied program-wide, and only symbols are resolved by the linker to produce a binary/executable.}

 In the following sections, we describe additional implementation details as they pertain to Protean compiler implementation in the LLVM~\cite{lattner2004llvm} framework, the means by which subsequences have been created, and the details of the IR2Score model used for per-partition performance assessment.
 Finally, we discuss how additional optimization using third-party projects or LLMs could be applied prior to agile compilation to further optimize workload performance.